openshift-labs/starter-guides/README.md

 Once the cluster is deployed, which may take up to 75 minutes, follow the directions in the [Running the Workshop](#running-the-workshop) section to begin the workshop itself.

-NOTE: It will take up to 75 minutes to deploy the OCP4 cluster via RHPDS.
+**Note:** It will take up to 75 minutes to deploy the OCP4 cluster via RHPDS.

 ### Deploying to an OpenShift Cluster